Nama

 | -a:R3 -f:s16_le,1,44100,i -o:/home/jroth/nama/mysong/.wav/bass_1.wav

-Even without knowing Ecasound command syntax, you can see that a file is going to be written.
+Even without knowing the Ecasound command syntax, you can see from the last line that a file is going to be written.

-The directory path and the sample frequency come from the config file F<.namarc>, which is YAML plus comments.
+The directory path and the sample frequency come from the config file ~/.namarc.

-Now we press SPACE to start the engine, lay down our bass part, and press SPACE again to stop it.
+Now we can press SPACE to start the engine, lay down our bass part, and press SPACE again to stop it.
 This creates ~/nama/mysong/.wav/bass_1.wav.
-Nama will print an updated the track display, automatically selecting the just recorded version and setting the track to PLAY.

 | No. Name Status Source Destination Vol Pan